THE MASTER OF DISGUISE (Theatrical Release USA 2002)

 The Master of Disguise—

-smart, witty, fresh—performs as one of the best comedies released for a while.
-There are some risqué scenes, but overall Dana Carvey (as Pistachio Disguisey) gives us a royal treat in comedic diversity that is unbeatable.
-While the film did not receive positive reviews, this critic completely disagrees with the majority critical opinion and rates this film as really good work for Directors, Producers, actors and actresses.
+smart, witty, fresh—performs as one of the better comedies released for a while.
+There are some risqué scenes, but overall Dana Carvey (as Pistachio Disguisey) gives us a royal treat in comedic and creative diversity that is unbeatable.
+While the film did not receive positive reviews, the creativity makes this film shine.
+Even though this has been given a low numerical rating by Ben Meyers International, it still deserves praise for the work performed by directors, producers, actors, and actresses.
 It provides a very good showcase for Dana Carvey’s talents.
 It’s re-watchable purely to ensure no piece of the very smartly written dialogue is missed.

 Film Poster Courtesy of Wikipedia